jhaber-zz/archive/README.md

 - `data_prep.py`: Loads text from files on disk into `Pandas` DataFrame and saves as CSV.
 Customized to work with large amounts of data and/or computational settings with limited system memory.
 #### Text analysis
 - `analysis_prelim.ipynb`: Applies various computational text analysis methods (histograms, topic models, word embeddings) to a small sample of charter schools' website texts.
-- `word_embeddings.ipynb`: Uses word2vec in gensim to train a word embeddings model on the full charter web text corpus.
-Then uses this model to test the convergent validity of a set of custom dictionaries.

-### Useful educational data files: forthcoming

 ## Description
 This repo is for data and code related to my dissertation research on charter school identities as analyzed from mission statements (MSs) on their public websites.
 The code is in Python 3 Jupyter Notebooks and Python scripts.